Transfer a Non-Nursing Degree to a BSN

 Obtaining a Bachelor of Science in Nursing (BSN) degree is possible for students who have already obtained a non-nursing-related degree.
 These degrees are typically designed to be completed at an accelerated rate, and students may have to meet higher admission requirements and complete some prerequisite coursework in order to enroll.

 Students who have the appropriate undergraduate course prerequisites may be able to enter the nursing field through accelerated bachelor's degree programs.
 Many colleges offer the option of a second degree BSN option, in addition to their regular nursing degree programs.

 Clinical experience requirements are the same as those of 4-year BSN programs.
-Admission standards may be higher, with some schools requiring a 3.0 grade point average (GPA) for admission.
-The prescreening process is often more stringent than for conventional nursing programs.
+Admission standards may be higher, though, with some schools requiring a 3.0 grade point average (GPA) for admission.
+The pre-screening process is often more stringent than for conventional nursing programs.

 Career Outlook Information

 The U.S. Bureau of Labor Statistics (BLS) notes that nurses with a BSN tend to have better job prospects than those with only a diploma or an associate's degree.
-The BLS predicted that employment for registered nurses will grow by 19% during the 2012-2022 decade - a growth rate that is faster than the average of 11% all occupations (www.bls.gov).
+The BLS predicted that employment for registered nurses will grow by 16% during the 2014-2024 decade.